-Last-minute extension of eviction ban fuels confusion, and it’s too late for some
+Last-minute eviction ban extension fuels confusion and is too late for some

 In Mesa, Ariz., Kathryn Tilley, 80, received an eviction notice last week.
 Since then, she has cleared out her two-bedroom house and put everything in storage while she waits to be forced out of the home she shares with her son and dog.

-Tilley, who works part time at a thrift store, was doing fine until July, when her $1,670 Social Security check failed to arrive.
+Tilley, who works part time at a thrift store, was doing fine until July, when her $1,670 social security check failed to arrive.
 She couldn’t pay her $765 rent that month and fell behind on car and insurance payments.
 She appeared in court on Monday, where the judge ruled in favor of her landlord in a matter of minutes, since she’d missed a rent payment.

 Now she’s just waiting for the eviction, wondering if each knock on the door means she’s being kicked out or whether she’ll return from her shift at the thrift store to find that her front door has a padlock, like the one that recently appeared on the unit across from hers – even though the federal moratorium was in place.